tbensky/PrologScheduling/README.md

 # Constraint Logic Programming (CLP)

 After watching the [Power of Prolog](https://www.metalevel.at/prolog) videos, we're convinced that Prolog + CLP is what Prolog should have been all along.
-The addition of CLP is all in "phase II" of Prolog.
+The addition of CLP is all in "modern" (or today's) Prolog.
 None of this appeared in the books and implementations of the '80 and '90s.
-Let's see how it would help us here.
+Let's see how it would help us here, although it is interesting that it is built into [Gnu-Prolog](http://www.gprolog.org), and has been for some time.